PreschoolKindergartenFirst Grade

 Meet Your 'Secret Agents': The 3 Key Players

-To crack any code, you need to know the key players.
+To crack any code, you need to know who the key players are.
 In the world of Roman numerals, there are three main 'secret agents' that do most of the work for the numbers 1-10.

-• Agent V: This is our spy for the number five.
-(You can remember it because a 'V' shape looks a bit like an open hand with five fingers).
+• Agent V: This is the spy for the number five.
+(You can remember it because a 'V' shape looks a bit like an open hand with five fingers.)

 • Agent X: This is the master agent for ten.
-(Think of it as two 'V's'-two hands-put together, one on top of the other).
+(Think of it as two 'V's, two hands, stacked together.)

-Almost every number you and your child will encounter at this age is just a clever combination of these three agents!
+Almost every Roman numeral you and your child run into at this age is a clever combination of these three agents.

 The Two 'Secret Rules' of the Code

 Now for the fun part.
-There are only two simple rules your little spy needs to learn to be able to read almost any clock face or chapter number.
+There are only two simple rules your little spy needs to learn to read almost any clock face or chapter number.

 A simple, two-rule guide to help parents and children understand how Roman numerals are formed, focusing on the concepts of addition and subtraction.